Joey Gallo Player Props: Twins vs. Mariners

-On Tuesday, Joey Gallo (.150 batting average in his past 10 games, with two home runs, four walks and three RBI) and the Minnesota Twins play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+Joey Gallo, with a slugging percentage of .391 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins versus the Seattle Mariners, with Luis Castillo on the mound, July 19 at 9:40 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Mariners.
+In his previous game he had a hitless performance (0-for-4) against the Mariners.

 Joey Gallo Game Info & Props vs. the Mariners